KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-That’s it - the complete `update` function looks like this:
+The completed `update` function is as follows.

 ```
 // Update, this will be called every tick